 Holiday parties, galas, dinners, and winter balls have begun and with it a plethora of questions about how to accessorize a vintage evening gown or party dress.
 What shoes should I wear?
 Does my jewelry need to match my accessories?
 What can I cover my arms with?
 All of these questions have crossed my inbox about various decades 1920s to the 1950s and beyond.
 Surprisingly the answer about how to accessorize for the 1920s isn’t too different than the 1970s, nor are the 1930s different than the 1950s.
 Classic vintage evening glamour is timeless yet the right accessories can transport you back in time.

-There are many options from classic long gloves to unique jewelry that is iconic to each decade.
 Let me show you the history as well as how I would accessorize vintage evening dresses in the 1920s, 1930s, 1940s, and 1950s using both vintage and new pieces from my collection.

 1920s Evening Dress Accessories